 As you might know, the publisher was super secretive of the nature of this new book, just as mush as Murakami’s last novel, 1Q84.
 All it was revealed was the title, no synopsis, no nothing.
 But I ordered the book anyway.

 I’ve written my review of this book in Japanese, and I don’t know when the English version will be out, but thought I’d write about it here.
+(EDIT: It will be released on Aug 12, 2014 from Knopf.
+You can preorder here)

 I have been reading Murakami since I was 13 (“Norwegian Wood”) – so I’ve been reading for almost 25 years.
 And I’ve read every single novels he published.